brewkit/components/README.md

 </p>

-## Usage
+## Description

-> Brewkit components are raw and contain no additional styling.
-Instead, they provide prebuilt functionality, built-in support
-> for FLIP animations, and an abundance of classes that you can style however you see fit.
+Brewkit components are raw and contain no additional styling.
+Instead, they provide prebuilt functionality, built-in support for FLIP animations, and an abundance of classes that you can style however you see fit.

->
+Brewkit is designed to be themed and support separately distributed CSS files that can be used in your project or as the basis for your own theme.

 > If starting your project from scratch, we highly recommend you use [@brewkit/create](https://github.com/brewkit/create).